denten-books/plain-text/0-intro.md

 condition where the two meanings of code---as governance and machine instruction---coincide.
 Code equals code.

-I am not at home.
-However, I know about the alarm because I receive notifications from it on my phone, including the low battery warning.
-My phone also contains most of my library.
-I often pick it up to read a book, but what I mean by "reading a book" obscures a number of metaphors for a series of odd actions.
+I am at home, but I also receive a notification of the alarm on my mobile phone.
+Along with monitoring apps that help make my home smarter, the phone contains most of my book library.
+I often pick it up to read a book.
+However, what I mean by "reading a book" obscures a number of metaphors for a series of odd actions.
 The "book" is a small, thin black rectangle: three inches wide, five inches tall, and barely a few millimeters thick.
 A slab of polished glass covers the front of the device, where the tiny eyes of a camera and a light sensor also protrude.
 At the back, made of smooth soft plastic, we find another, larger camera.
 At the foot of the device a grid of small perforations indicate breathing room for a speaker and several microphones.
 To "open" a book I touch the glass.
 The machine recognizes my fingerprint almost instantly.
-I then tap and poke at the surface until I find a small image that represents both my library and the book store, where I can "purchase books."
-When I "buy a book," I do not actually own a physical copy.
-Rather, I agree to a licence that grants me limited access to data which the software then assembles into on-screen representation of books in a predetermined way.
+I then tap and poke at the surface until I find a small image that represents both my library and the book store, where I can "buy books."
+Buying books does not actually involve ownership or books.
+Rather, I agree to a licence that grants limited access to data, which the software then assembles into something resembling a book on the screen.
 I tap again to begin reading.
 The screen dims to match room ambiance as words fill the screen.
 One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage notable.
-My finger slides along the glass surface to turn the page.
+My finger slides along the glass surface to turn the "page."
 The device emits a muffled rustle, to reinforce the pretense of manipulating paper.
 The image curls ever so slightly in a way that resembles a printed page as another "page" slides into view.
 My tiny library metaphor contains hundreds of such page metaphors.

 Despite appearances, the electronic metaphor-making device next to my computer has more in common with the smoke detector than it does with several paper